Eureka Sit-Stand Desk New Generation (31B) Review

 An issue inherent in all Z-Lift and X-Lift models is that gravity gets more leverage during the last inch or so of lowering—this is simple physics given how the X structure behaves as it gets closer to the completely collapsed state.
 On manual lift models this means that the user has to expend a little more effort to slow the descent.
 Otherwise, the work surface will drop suddenly downwards during its final stage of descent, making a fairly violent collision with the desk surface.

-To solve this dilemma, Eureka developed an innovative mechanical component to employ on both its New Generation model and its Electric standing desk converter.
+To solve this dilemma, New Generation model and the Electric standing desk converter.
 As the unit lowers, a rubber stopper or ‘buffer’ as they call it, makes contact with the frame an inch or so before final contact with the desk surface.
 The rubber stopper then gracefully lowers the unit until it comes to a rest.
-Slick.
+Slick.developed an innovative mechanical component to employ on both the

 Overall, we are impressed with this clever design solution, as it makes the whole transition to sitting more seamless.
 On a minor critical note, we did notice that it takes consistent increased pressure for a second or so to lower the keyboard tray to the desk surface.
 And, even while resting at its sitting position, the unit’s keyboard tray does not sit completely flush with the desk surface.
 This gap leads to a tiny bit of give on the keyboard tray when typing (very minimal).
 Eureka does have rubber bumpers installed on the underside of the keyboard tray; if these were slightly larger, the tray would make contact with the desk surface and the problem would be completely resolved.
 We tacked a couple of our own thin rubber spacers onto the ones installed by the factory and eliminated this tiny issue.